 QLAC rates based on $125,000 New York Life life-only policies with and without a 1% increase rider for a male aged-65 with income starting at age 85.
 Rates as of 10/4/2017.

 Also known as principal protection, the cash refund option mentioned above guarantees that any principal not yet paid back in the form of income payments will be returned to your beneficiary upon your passing.

 QLAC rates based on $125,000 New York Life life-only policies with and without return of premium and death benefit riders for a male aged-65 with income starting at age 85.
 Rates as of 10/4/2017.

 For example, if our 65-year-old pre-retiree David is worried about losing money in the event of prematurely passing away, he can add the return of premium and death benefit riders to his QLAC.
 His $125,000 QLAC policy will offer a lower monthly income to cover the cost of the richer guarantee, but any unrecognized value in the contract will be passed onto his heirs.
 Should David pass away before income payments begin, his $125,000 premium will be returned to his beneficiaries.
 If he passes away after income payments have begun but before those payments are cumulatively $125,000, his beneficiaries will receive $125,000 less the total income payments made.

 QLACs are like paychecks rather than savings accounts, so the money you receive each month isn't usually flexible.
 However, most insurance companies offer the option to receive the next few months of payments in advance, which can be useful in emergency situations.
 This benefit goes by many names: commutations, withdrawal benefits, or payment acceleration.
 Each insurance company has different rules as to how many months of payments you can receive at once, and how many times you can utilize the benefit.

 While each insurance company may have some different versions, this is a fairly comprehensive overview of the features.
-If you have any questions, we’re here for you as fiduciaries!
+If you have any questions, we’re here for you!